Local Housing Allowance (LHA) Information

 You can get further information on LHA from the Benefit Service at Milton Keynes Council.

-To read the Council's official document on the Safeguard Policy please click on the link
+Read the Council's official document on the Safeguard Policy here (PDF, 233KB)

 It is our intention to cultivate a better working relationship between landlords and the Benefits Service through mutual understanding and an increased awareness of each other's needs.
 Please click on the link below to find the information you require.
 Please contact us if you have any further comments or suggestions